singmann/afex/README.md

 - `nice.anova` was renamed to `nice` (and now also works with `mixed` objects).

 - Returned objects of `mixed` and the ANOVA functions (i.e., of class `afex_aov`) are similar:
-  - Both have a numeric Anove table as first element called `anova_table` (which is of class `c("anova", "data.frame")`).
+  - Both have a numeric Anova table as first element called `anova_table` (which is of class `c("anova", "data.frame")`).
-  - calling `nice` on either returns a nicely rounded Anova table (i.e., number converted to characters).
+  - calling `nice` on either returns a nicely rounded Anova table (i.e., numbers converted to characters).
 This table is also per default printed.
-  - calling `anova` on either will return the numeric Anova table for which specific print methods exist.
+  - calling `anova` on either will return the numeric Anova table (for which print methods exist as well).

 - added `afex_options()` functionality for setting options globally.